getBoolean/pixez/.github/README_en.md

 A 3rd-party pixiv client built with Flutter.

-Modified to remove jailbreak detection.
+Modified to fix the app on jailbroken devices, and fixed lots of small bugs.

 Can access pixiv directly from Mainland China.